stephen-kruger/bluebox/README.md

 ```

 ##Additional customisation
-The following properties may also be changed by adding them in to a bluebox.properties file in the user home directory :
+The following properties may also be changed by adding them in to a bluebox.properties:
 ```properties
 # set strict mode for incoming mail address verification
 # useful to block some Open Relay tests